Key Steps for Long-Term Exchange Success

 Be sure to thoroughly read all the Long-Term Exchange details to learn the specifics.

 Register with IYWT.
-You can click on any Student Access link from our website.
+You can click on any New Student Portal link from our website.
 Read and follow the instructions for registration.

 take time to read